PytorchConnectomics/SynAnno/synanno/backend/DATA_GENERATOR.md

 The data generator script produces the following data:

-- **Target Subvolumes**: These are downloaded from the target volume using instance coordinates from the materialization table and stored locally.
+- **Target Subvolumes** (Ground Truth, not saved): These are downloaded from the target volume using instance coordinates from the materialization table and stored locally.
-- **Augmented Target Subvolumes**: Target subvolumes are augmented by zeroing most slices while preserving one or more seed segmentation layers, using a random sampling approach.
+- **Augmented Target Subvolumes** (Seed Segmentation, not saved): Target subvolumes are augmented by zeroing most slices while preserving one or more seed segmentation layers.
 The number of slices retained is based on a probability model that prefers central slices.
-- **Scaled Source Subvolumes**: Subvolumes from the source volume are downloaded and scaled to match the dimensions of the target volume, based on instance coordinates in the materialization table.
-The scaling accounts for resolution differences between the source and target volumes.
+- **Scaled Source Subvolumes** (Training Raw Source Data, not saved): Subvolumes from the source volume are downloaded and scaled to match the dimensions of the source volume, based on instance coordinates in the materialization table.
-- **Metadata**: Includes essential information about volume dimensions, scaling factors, and other relevant analytical details.
-- **Training Data**: The training data is created by channel-wise concatenation of the raw image data and the augmented synapse segmentation.
+- **Source Training Data** (Concatenation of Raw Source and Seed Segmentation Data, saved): The training data is created by channel-wise concatenation of the raw image data and the augmented synapse segmentation.
 This results in a 4D array where the last dimension represents the raw and augmented data.
+- **Target Training Data** (Concatenation of Raw Source and Ground Truth Data, saved): The target training data is created by channel-wise concatenation of the raw image data and the synapse segmentation.
+This results in a 4D array where the last dimension represents the raw and segmentation data.
+Metadata: Includes essential information about volume dimensions, scaling factors, and other relevant analytical details.

 ## Structure and Inner Workings